ewchong/arcaflow-workflows/README.md

-# arcaflow-workflows
+# Arcaflow Example Workflows

 Workflows created and maintained by the Arcaflow team.
+The `basic-examples` show how to use particular features of workflows.
+The `advanced-examples` provide more real-world use cases.

 ## Contributing